LiMinggang/madedit-mod/README.txt

 New: Default font for document
 New: Enforce default encoding
 New: Toolbar for Encoding/Font/Font Size/Line Spacing
+New: Perl style regex match in Replace
+Fix: Crash on Delete/Cut bookmarked lines
 Fix: Restore select the whole line by left click #240
 Fix: Refactor Option dialog with wxSmith
 Fix: Font size issue of fix width mode in switching between different fonts